Delivering to

 High-volume kitchen Significant utility reduction

-Multi-location operation Large cumulative savings
+Multi-location operation Large cumulative savings across locations

 Why It Matters for Profitability